Ayehavgunne/mog/README.md

 # the default task which is executed when calling a bare 'mog' with no arguments
 @dep(run)
 default:
-# with a declared dependacy and no body this is basically an alias
+# with a declared dependency and no body this is basically an alias

-@dep(
+@dep( # defines dependencies that will be run before this task (in the same shell instance)
 	build
 	start
 	my_alias.some_task_name